Black Sabbath: 1984–1987: Hiatus, Hughes as singer, Seventh Star, and Gillen as singer

 Returning to his solo work, Iommi enlisted bassist Dave Spitz (ex-Great White), drummer Eric Singer and initially intended to use multiple singers, including Rob Halford of Judas Priest, former Deep Purple and Trapeze vocalist Glenn Hughes, and former Sabbath vocalist Ronnie James Dio.
-This plan didn't work as he forecasted.
+This plan did not work as he forecasted.
 "We were going to use different vocalists on the album, guest vocalists, but it was so difficult getting it together and getting releases from their record companies.
 Glenn Hughes came along to sing on one track and we decided to use him on the whole album."

 The band spent the remainder of the year in the studio, recording what would become Seventh Star (1986).
 Warner Bros. refused to release the album as a Tony Iommi solo release, instead insisting on using the name Black Sabbath.
 Pressured by the band's manager, Don Arden, the two compromised and released the album as "Black Sabbath featuring Tony Iommi" in January 1986.
 "It opened up a whole can of worms," Iommi explained.
 "If we could have done it as a solo album, it would have been accepted a lot more."
 Seventh Star sounded little like a Sabbath album, incorporating instead elements popularised by the 1980s Sunset Strip hard rock scene.
 It was panned by the critics of the era, although later reviewers such as AllMusic gave album verdicts, calling the album "often misunderstood and underrated".

 The new line-up rehearsed for six weeks preparing for a full world tour, although the band were eventually forced to use the Sabbath name.
 "I was into the 'Tony Iommi project', but I wasn't into the Black Sabbath moniker," Hughes said.
 "The idea of being in Black Sabbath didn't appeal to me whatsoever.
 Glenn Hughes singing in Black Sabbath is like James Brown singing in Metallica.
 It wasn't gonna work."
 Just four days before the start of the tour, Hughes got into a bar fight with the band's production manager John Downing which splintered the singer's orbital bone.
-The injury interfered with Hughes' ability to sing, and the band brought in vocalist Ray Gillen to continue the tour with W.A.S.P. and Anthrax, although nearly half of the U.S. dates would be cancelled because of poor ticket sales.
+The injury interfered with Hughes' ability to sing, and the band brought in vocalist Ray Gillen to continue the tour with W.A.S.P. and Anthrax, although nearly half of the US dates would be cancelled because of poor ticket sales.